qalocate/qalgeohash-tsql/README.md

 ---

-## Scalar Representations
+## Continuous Representations

 ### LongLat Types

 - LongLat = (Longitude(x) + Latitude(y))

-- A discrete Geohash value expanded into a scalar LongLat result in either a pair or 6 of the same floating-point type
+- A discrete Geohash value expanded into a continuous LongLat result in either a pair or 6 of the same floating-point type

 - Compound Type
   - Center Point